-But before we get down to comparing Bell vs Rogers 2022, how about we go over the service provider’s services and what they really have to offer to their customers?.
+But before we get down to comparing Bell vs Rogers 2023, how about we go over the service provider’s services and what they really have to offer to their customers?

 Bell : Bell leverages the greatest fibre and wireless networks, and delivers an array of service innovations including LTE advanced, Wireless Home Internet, cloud and data hosting, Fibe Internet & TV and so on and so forth.

-Additionally, Bell’s plans are attractive because their services, such as bundle, can be ordered at a discounted price.
+Additionally, Bell’s plans are attractive because their services, such as bundles, can be ordered at a discounted price.